Adventure is Ingrained in All of Us

 OUR FIELDS & GRAINS

-The first harvest of soft white winter wheat (in August 2016) will produce our initial run of single grain estate spirits.
-The balance of our production fields are in cover crop to build nutrient levels.
+Our estate spirits a distilled from grain planted on nearly 60 of 80 acres, with the balance of our production fields in cover crop to build nutrient levels.
 We are working with Michigan State University to adopt practices under the Michigan Agricultural Environmental Assurance Program, designed to protect surface and groundwater.
 Based on the advise of organic farmers and experts, we are following a multi-year plan that starts with an initial use of minimal additives, leading to and followed by sustainable and natural practices.

 We control every step of the process, from selecting and growing the grain, to milling, mashing, distilling and aging for all of our products, with the exception of our initial release whiskey, which is contracted and will be finished on site.